RomanMenzel/Jeidos/README.md

 ## Jeidos itself
 Jeidos is the name of this little *operating system*.
 You can download it (.exe files will be available later) and start it.
 Just follow the instruction that says `[...]
 Start by typing in 'help'` and you will be able to get an interactive help menu.
-There are already quite a few features, including a little *user management* that you can try out for yourself.
+If you do not want the system to remind you of the help, open the file help.txt and follow the included instructions There are already quite a few features, including a little *user management* that you can try out for yourself.